getanteon/anteon/ddosify_engine/README.md

 You can join our [Discord Server](https://discord.com/invite/9KdnrSUZQg) for issues, feature requests, feedbacks or anything else.

-## More

-This repository includes the single-node version of the Ddosify Loader.
-For distributed and Geo-targeted Load Testing you can use [Anteon Cloud](https://getanteon.com)

 ## Disclaimer

 Ddosify is created for testing the performance of web applications.
 Users must be the owner of the target system.
 Using it for harmful purposes is extremely forbidden.
 Ddosify team & company is not responsible for its’ usages and consequences.